pkic/pkimm/categories/automation/_index.md

 The automated process of certificate management can cause significant damage if misused or misconfigured.
 The monitoring and auditing of the automated process is essential to prevent the risk of misuse and to detect any potential issues, inefficiencies, or exceptions.

-The monitoring and auditing should be performed on regular basis and should be aligned with the overall monitoring and auditing strategy of the organization.
+The monitoring and auditing should be performed on a regular basis and should be aligned with the overall monitoring and auditing strategy of the organization.
 It should provide sufficient information to detect any potential issues with the automated process.
-For a successful detection of identification of issues, proper expectations should be set from the description of the automated process.
+For successful detection or identification of issues, proper expectations should be based on the description of the automated process.

 #### Assessment

-Monitoring of automated process should be supported by monitoring tools and technologies that can provide necessary overview, reporting, and potential alerting in case of issues.
+Monitoring of automated processes should be supported by monitoring tools and technologies that can provide the necessary overview, reporting, and potential alerting in case of issues.
 The following is sample evidence that can be used to assess the requirement:
 - Documented monitoring and auditing measures
 - Monitoring and auditing tools and technologies applied